 There are various types of activities that are incorporated within an end-to-end IoT Assessment, as exampled by the following:

 - Device Firmware Analysis;

 - Source Code Review;

 - Connectivity Security Assessment;

-- Mobile Application Security Assessment; and
+- Mobile Application Security Assessment;

 - Web Application Security Assessment.

 “What does an attacker see of my exposed infrastructure?”

 Daily, in the cyber domain, people and companies leave traces of digital fragments on the .
 If followed, tracked and analysed, these pieces of information and data can be reconstructed to obtain an overall view of people and companies without ever having to interact with them.